JuliaDynamics/TimeseriesSurrogates.jl/docs/src/index.md

 ## Installation

 TimeseriesSurrogates is a registered Julia package.
-To install the latest version, run the following in your Julia console.
+To install the latest version, run the following code:

 ```julia
 import Pkg; Pkg.add("TimeseriesSurrogates")